deepCeadeus/pokeemerald-modern-oras-R/README.md

 - 100 accuracy

 ### Custom Switch Logic
-U-Turn and Volt Switch use custom battle scripts and animations.
+U-Turn and Volt Switch use custom battlescripts and animations.

+The battle effect is labeled HitEscape like it is in other forks but this was built from the ground up using existing Baton pass battlescripts and Spikes battlescripts.

 Behavior:
 - No switch occurs after defeating a wild Pokémon.